reactjs/react.dev/src/content/reference/react/useTransition.md

 When clicking multiple times, it's possible for previous requests to finish after later requests.
 When this happens, React currently has no way to know the intended order.
 This is because the updates are scheduled asynchronously, and React loses context of the order across the async boundary.

-This is expected.
-In the future, React can use [AsyncContext](https://github.com/tc39/proposal-async-context) to track the order of async updates.
-For common use cases, React provides higher-level abstractions like [`useActionState`](/reference/react/useActionState) and [`<form>` actions](/reference/react-dom/components/form) that handle this automatically.
-For advanced use cases that use async transitions directly, you'll need to implement your own queuing and abort logic to handle this.
+This is expected, because Actions within a Transition are not ordered.
+For common use cases, React provides higher-level abstractions like [`useActionState`](/reference/react/useActionState) and [`<form>` actions](/reference/react-dom/components/form) that handle ordering for you.
+For advanced use cases, you'll need to implement your own queuing and abort logic to handle this.